 branchessection.
 If such configuration found use it.

-By default AppVeyor starts a new build on any push to GitHub, whether it’s a regular commit or a new tag.
+By default AppVeyor starts a new build on any push to a repository, whether it’s a regular commit or a new tag.
 Repository tagging is frequently used to trigger deployment.

 APPVEYOR_REPO_TAG environment variable to distinguish regular commits from tags - the value is